Moulick/ingress-whitelister/readme.md

 ## Installation

-`make install` will generate and apply the CRDs required to your cluster `make deploy` will generate and deploy the operator to your cluster
+`make install` will generate and apply the CRDs required to your cluster

+`make deploy` will generate and deploy the operator to your cluster

 Or take a look at the [Makefile](Makefile) for more advances use cases

+The docker image can be found on dockerhub [moulick/ingress-whitelister](https://hub.docker.com/r/moulick/ingress-whitelister)

 ---